-Vegan Tuxedo Doughnuts are made with a fluffy chocolate cake base, split and filled with vegan buttercream, topped with a shell of smooth dark chocolate and lashings of white sugar glaze.
+Vegan Tuxedo Cake Doughnuts are made with a fluffy chocolate cake base, split and filled with vegan buttercream, topped with a shell of smooth dark chocolate and lashings of white sugar glaze.
 The vegan chocolate cake doughnuts are baked instead of fried so even though they look fancy, these doughnuts are super easy to make.

 Click here for the printable recipe.